 Even if you read all the reviews and subscribed for a trial period, you still risk buying a pig in a poke.
 As a first step, almost any off-the-shelf app may be enough to satisfy your needs.
 However, as your business starts expanding, you may find yourself constrained with features and the inability to make changes or add new features.
-If you already use some CRM and want to integrate it with FSM, it may be impossible or very expensive.
-That is why it may be reasonable to start with a custom web development to escape painful and expensive data transfer in the future.
+For instance, if you already use a CRM and want to integrate it with your FSM, it may be impossible or very expensive.
+That is why it may be reasonable to start with custom web development to escape painful and expensive data transfer in the future.

 2. Which is cheaper: off-the-shelf or custom?